ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 * Check IP connectivity.
 From a command prompt, use `ping <hostname>` to ensure you have IP connectivity and DNS lookup to your Mini-PC.
 You may find using the Mini-PC's `IP4-address` in Remote Desktop rather than `<hostname>` may make it easier to connect.
 * Check the Mini-PC Hotspot is connected first.
 You can unplug the TPlink to force the Nina hotspot to use the embedded Wifi of the Mele.
 Once you have connected to the mini-pc via Remote Desktop, re-plug in the TPLink.
 * Check that you have not dropped connection to the Mini-PCs WiFi hotspot.

+### Cannot connect StellariumPLUS to ABP
+* Check IP connectivity.
+You need to run StellariumPLUS on a mobile device that can communicate with the ABP driver.
+We do not recommend running StellariumPLUS on the same device as the Benro Polaris App.
+Unfortunately the Benro Polaris App takes over the phones WiFi and forces it to talk only the the BP.
+When in use it doesnt allow connectivity to your home network or Mini-PC hotspot.
+We suggest using Stellarium Plus on a separate iPad.

 ### Cannot connect Nina to ABP
 * Check which driver you select.
 Use the ASCOM Alpaca drivers over the ASCOM drivers.
 If you have ABP broadcasing on all interfaces (default) you may have 4 versions of it available.
 Don't use @160.254.253.159.
 * You can limit what IP Address the driver exposes the Alpaca Service on, by setting the field `alpaca_ip_address` in `driver/config.toml`.
 To limit the Alpaca Service only to applications that are running on the Mini-PC (ie no remote applications), set it the following.